ZigaVukcevicDev/knowledge/readme.md

 Move or rename files.

     mv some-file-1.txt some-file-2.txt    // Changes the names from "some-file-1.txt" to "some-file-2.txt"
     mv /some-folder/some-file .           // Move the file from "some-file" from the folder "/some-folder" to the current working folder.

+#### rm

+Remove the folder.
+Flag means remove recursively (deleting everything in folder)

+    rm -r folder

 #### locate